Tamparan

-Tamparan, officially the Municipality of Tamparan (Maranao: Inged a Tamparan; Bayan ng Tamparan), is a municipality in the province of Lanao del Sur, Philippines.
-According to the 2020 census, it has a population of 32,074 people.
+Tamparan, officially the Islamic Municipality of Tamparan (Maranao: Inged a Tamparan; Bayan ng Tamparan), is a municipality in the province of Lanao del Sur, Philippines.
+According to the 2024 census, it has a population of 37,190 people.

 History

 Its name was derived from the Maranao word tamparan which literally means "frontage".

 In 1940 President Manuel L. Quezon issued Commonwealth Act No. 592 creating Dansalan (now Marawi) as a regular municipality and Tamparan as its municipal district covering the areas (now municipalities) of Masiu, Taraka, Poona-Bayabao, Lumba Bayabao, Maguing, Mulondo, Bumbaran and Wao.

 During World War II, the Battle of Tamparan occurred on September 12, 1942, when a group of 90 Japanese soldiers pursuing Meranaw guerrilla Datu Busran Kalaw arrived at the town on the first day of Ramadan and shelled a fort.
 Enraged at such transgressions on a religious holiday, locals from Tamparan and nearby settlements assaulted the Japanese using bladed farm implements, killing all but five of the Japanese soldiers, but with 200 to 300 casualties among the residents.

 Tamparan District became a regular municipality on September 28, 1960, by virtue of Executive Order No. 405 and consequently declared Islamic Municipality pursuant to Batas Pambansa (PB) Number 33 on June 4, 1984.